 - Certification for graduation will be done by the appropriate Dean.
-A student must be enrolled in the specificed curriculum of graduation for three quarters and must complete the hours required for the last year of work at AUM, or in combination at AUM and the Auburn campus. - Courses successfully completed at AUM and at the Auburn campus will be resident credit at either location in determining eligibility for graduation and for scholastic graduation honors. - AUM students who are pursuing specialized curricula not available at Montgomery must transfer to the Auburn campus prior to their senior year.
+A student must be enrolled in the specified curriculum of graduation for three quarters and must complete the hours required for the last year of work at AUM, or in combination at AUM and the Auburn campus. - Courses successfully completed at AUM and at the Auburn campus will be resident credit at either location in determining eligibility for graduation and for scholastic graduation honors. - AUM students who are pursuing specialized curricula not available at Montgomery must transfer to the Auburn campus prior to their senior year.

 SECOND DEGREE: A minimum of 45 quarter hours and 45 grade points and 36 weeks of residence is required for a second baccalaureate degree by a graduate of AUM.
 The minimum requirements for a second baccalaureate degree for a graduate of another institution are completion of the hours required in the final year of the curriculum with an equal number of grade points and 36 weeks of residence at this institution.
-A minimum of 45 quarter hours and 36 weeks of residence is required for a master's degree.